steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-ImageTab, MeshTab: dirty property
-    Solver has generated new results and the data is invalid.
-    A resizeEvent has occurred and the tab contents must be re-generated.

 #### Short Term
     Solver
-        DataSource: results, property_name, dirty

         How should Meshes be handled in the UI?

         Separate the UI classes from Explorer into separate files.